IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 - Step 7 - Now that your in your server folder

-  - `npm init -y` this creates your package.JSON
+  - `npm init -y` this creates your package.json
   - `npm i express cors Dotenv PG` this will install all 4 packages you will need within your server folder
   - `touch server.js dbConnection.js .env .gitignore` this will create the extra files you will need

 - Step 8 - Now you will want to `cd ..` back into the parent folder and open it within VSCode `code .`

   - Once your in VSCode all you should see is your client and server folders you made
-  - Make a READme.md file
+  - Make a READme.md file in the parent folder

 ## Server set-up within VSCode

 - Step 1 - Within the package.json file you will want to add

-  - `"dev: "node --watch server"` within `"scripts`
+  - `"dev: "node --watch server"` within `"scripts"`
   - `"type": "module"` at the bottom between the last two `}`

-- Step 2 - WSithin the server.js file you will want to add
+- Step 2 - Within the server.js file you will want to add

 ```javascript
 import express from "express";